Hamilton Morris: Career

-Morris's interest in psychoactive substances blossomed in his late teens when he began reading pharmacology information hosted on websites such as Bluelight and Erowid.
-He began writing for Vice magazine as a college sophomore.
-He wrote a piece called 'The Magic Jews' in 2008 documenting his experience taking LSD with a group of Hasidic Jews.
-Vice later hired him to write a monthly print column titled "Hamilton's Pharmacopeia" in 2009 that evolved into a series of articles and documentaries for VBS.tv focused on the science of psychoactive drugs.
+Morris began writing for Vice magazine as a college sophomore in February 2008.
+He initially published under the pseudonym "D. H. Ticklish", with his first article being an Alexander Shulgin-esque write-up of his experiences with ten mostly obscure psychedelic drugs.
+Subsequently, Morris began writing under his real name and published a piece called "The Magic Jews" in 2008 documenting his experience taking LSD with a group of Hasidic Jews.
+Vice later hired him to write a monthly print column titled "Hamilton's Pharmacopeia" in 2009 that evolved into a series of articles and documentaries for VBS.tv focused on psychoactive drugs.
+He was the science editor of Vice magazine in Manhattan by 2013.
+Morris has also written for Harper's Magazine and the The Brooklyn Rail.